WeiQiPro/Board-Overlay/README.md

 # Board-Overlay

-I built this app to provide a way for commentators to follow the current game while its play. right mouse button is Black stone left mouse button is White stone
+This is a simplified version of board-overlay:

+Controls:
+Stone Size is manual, just adjust by replacing the 80;

+Left mouse is black stone
+Right mouse is white stone
-Middle mouse button is to clear stones
+Space to clear ALL The stones

-Click "review" button to switch live feed of the big board known issue is that its not responsive as quickly as I would like.
+To delete a stone:
+    same color click
+To Change a stone color;
+    opposite color click

+Add the appropriate VDO room name to view the feed.

 https://weiqipro.github.io/Board-Overlay/